Genetic Bases for Coat Types

 There are known to be a number of genes and alleles causing long hair in dogs, and not all have been located yet.
 However, most of these genes are recessive.
 The main points of interest here are that it means a longhaired mixed breed generally must have two parents who are longhaired or long hair carriers (e.g. a Labrador x Golden Retriever would be shorthaired, so a longhaired Retriever mix must have Golden on both sides or some other longhaired breed), and the gene can also be carried down many generations without being expressed, which means that many shorthaired breeds occasionally produce longhaired puppies.

 An example of a longhaired Shar Pei, known as a "bear coat", as well as a long-coated English Mastiff (the coat difference is less dramatic but note the fringes of fur on the underside of the body).
 Such dogs turn up in shorthaired litters relatively regularly.

 First photo is of Ravinel Fox Magick, CGC (Shippo) owned by Victoria Steen (Cheetah)

 These photos show a longhaired Pembroke Welsh Corgi next to a normal one.
-In Pembrokes these longhaired dogs are known as "fluffy".
+In Pembrokes these longhaired dogs are known as "fluffy" Corgis.

 The Dachshund is a breed that comes in three coat types - Longhaired, Wirehaired and Smoothhaired.
-The Longhaired version is produced via the recessive gene described above, however the allele causing the Wirehaired coat is actually dominant.
+The Longhaired version is produced via a standard long coat recessive gene as described above, however the allele causing the Wirehaired coat is actually dominant.
 This means that if you crossed a Wirehaired Dachshund with either a Long or Smooth coat, you would get all Wirehaired puppies.